Maegner/pdf-to-speech/README.md

 # pdf-to-speech

+# This project is Deprecated, and is no longer supported.

 PDF-to-speech is a Python script that reads your PDF's to you, and it can also create a mp3 file with your full PDF.